llduyll10/erp_be/Promps.md

 🔧 Prompt:

-Task: Implement the "Register New Company" feature of the Auth Module in a NestJS backend project.
+Task: Implement the "Register New Company" feature of the Auth Module in a NestJS backend project. prefer @AuthModule.md and @AuthModuleCheckList.md

 Project Context:

 - The backend uses NestJS + TypeORM + PostgreSQL.
 - The feature is part of the AuthModule (refer to file: AuthModule.md).
-- After each sub-feature is implemented, the AI should update the progress checklist file: AuthModuleCheckList.md.
+- After each sub-feature is implemented, the AI should update the progress checklist file: @AuthModuleCheckList.md.

 Acceptance Criteria: